-The question how to reinstall Windows is often asked on the internet, so we wrote this post which is all about Windows reinstallation.
+The question how to reinstall Windows is often asked on the internet, so in this article I will show you how to reinstall Windows 10 and list some tips you should know about Windows reinstallation.

 Under These Situations You May Need to Reinstall Windows

 After running a Windows OS for a long time, you may encounter the following situation: